cake-contrib/Cake.Transifex/README.md

 ### Usage
 The following aliases is available from the cake build script:
+- `TransifexInit`   -> Initialize a simple configuration file in the repository
 - `TransifexStatus` -> Get the status of the current translations in the local repository.
 - `TransifexPush`   -> Push translations to the remote transifex server (Optionally also the source file)
 - `TransifexPull`   -> Pull monitored translations from the remote transifex server